 - Blood in the urine or semen

-- A pain in the back, hips or pelvis that doesnÕt go away
+- A pain in the back, hips, or pelvis that doesn't go away

 The same symptoms may be connected to other conditions, such as benign prostatic hyperplasia (BPH).
 If you are experiencing any of these symptoms, talk to your healthcare provider.

-While there are no standard or routine screening tests for prostate cancer , various types of prostate cancer screenings are currently being studied, including:
+While there are no standard or routine screening tests for prostate cancer, various types of prostate cancer screening tests have been studied or used in clinical practice, including:

-- Digital rectal exam (DRE) Ñ an internal physical examination of the prostate performed by inserting a lubricated glove finger into the rectum
+- Digital rectal exam (DRE) - an internal physical examination of the prostate performed by inserting a lubricated glove finger into the rectum.

-- Prostate-specific antigen (PSA) test Ñ a blood test measuring the level of PSA in the A higher level may indicate prostate cancer, an infection or inflammation of the prostate or benign prostatic hyperplasia (BPH).
+- Prostate-specific antigen (PSA) test - a blood test measuring the level of PSA in the blood.
+A higher level may indicate prostate cancer, an infection or inflammation of the prostate, or BPH.

-- Prostate cancer gene 3 (PCA3) test Ñ a test measuring the amount of PCA3 present in the urine Ð the higher the level, the more likely that prostate cancer is present.
+- Prostate cancer gene 3 (PCA3) test - a test measuring the amount of PCA3 present in the urine.
+The higher the level, the more likely that prostate cancer is present.

-The age at which men should discuss with their healthcare providers the need for screening tests is based on an individualÕs risk level for developing prostate cancer:
+The age at which men should discuss with their healthcare providers the need for screening tests is based on an individual's risk level for developing prostate cancer:

-- Average risk Ñ men with no prostate cancer in their immediate family.
+- Average risk - men with no prostate cancer in their immediate family.
 Discuss screening at age 50.

-- High risk Ñ African Americans or those with a first-degree relative (father, brother or son) who was diagnosed with prostate cancer before age 65.
+- High risk - African Americans or those with a first-degree relative (father, brother, or son) who was diagnosed with prostate cancer before age 65.
 Discuss screening at age 45.

-- Very high risk Ñ those with more than one first-degree relative who had prostate cancer before age 65.
+- Very high risk - those with more than one first-degree relative who had prostate cancer before age 65 or if you have specific inherited predispositions to prostate cancer such as Lynch syndrome or BRCA carries.
 Discuss screening at age 40.

 It is important to know that the information in this post, including Sarah Cannon’s recommendations for screening, is accurate as of the publishing date.